Data & Mapping

 The beautiful, compelling maps we create using GIS allow us to visualize our world, see patterns and make conclusions based on scientific data.

 In 1993, when GIS (Geographic Information Systems) was still new, Sonoma Ecology Center spearheaded its use in producing the first digital map of parcels in Sonoma Valley.
 Today, we use GIS, cartographic skills, and an extensive collection of local spatial data to produce maps that inform work in local and national restoration, stewardship, and conservation action.

 National Fishery Recovery

-SEC handled the data manipulations and data storage for massive federal fisheries recovery (National Oceanic and Atmospheric Administration plans for steelhead and salmon in the Central California Coast) in 2011 and 2012.
+SEC handled the data manipulations and data storage for massive federal fisheries recovery projects (National Oceanic and Atmospheric Administration plans for steelhead and salmon in the Central California Coast) in 2011 and 2012.

 Sediment Pollution Control Planning

 SEC was the first community organization to research and monitor for a state-recognized sediment pollution control plan (the sediment TMDL for the watershed), in 2006.
 Learn more about our sediment research and analysis.